TOPIC ONE: THE DECREES OF GOD

 24. Mention and give Scripture proof for the divine attributes.

-25. Mention, define, and give Scripture proof for the divine perfections.
+25. Mention, define, and give Scripture proof for the divine

 26. Show how Scripture proper names have special significance.